 Students in the OTD program are expected to meet academic and professional standards for retention and progression in the program.
-Academic and professional standards include meeting minimum grade requirements, demonstrating academic integrity, exhibiting professional behavior, and adhering to safety standards.
-Failure to comply with these standards will result in the student appearing before the Student Success and Performance Evaluation Committee and may be cause for dismissal.
+Academic and professional standards include minimum grade requirements, academic integrity, professional behavior, and safety standards.
+Failure to comply with these standards may result in the student appearing before the Student Success and Performance Evaluation Committee and may be cause for dismissal.
 Students must meet essential functions in five categories across academic and clinical settings in order to progress in and complete the occupational therapy program.
-Students enrolled in the OTD program are expected to meet the Technical Standards and Essential Functions (p.31) set forth by the UNMC Division of Occupational Therapy Education in order to be eligible for graduation.
+Students enrolled in the OTD program are expected to meet the Technical Standards and Essential Functions (p.28) set forth by the UNMC Division of Occupational Therapy Education to be eligible for graduation.